 The highlight of the vegetarian feast is the rampant grabbing of the blessed delicacies.
 Committee members and devotees will gather around the tables that are filled with delicacies, and when they are given the green light to start grabbing the food, they will do so – in lightning speed – in order to get as many “blessings” as they can.

 During the ninth day of the celebration, which is also the last day of the festival, the temple will send off the Nine Emperor Gods.
-Before that happens, there will be a ritual done by the Taoist Priest to send the Jade Emperor back.
-Just like any other temple festival, there will be a ritual to invite the Jade Emperor to oversee the whole event, and another ritual to send him back Thus, before the sending off of the Nine Emperor Gods took place that night, they held a 犒军 ritual alongside the sending back of the Jade Emperor.
+Before that happens, there will be a ritual done by the Taoist Priest to invite the Jade Emperor in the morning, and to send off the Jade Emperor in the afternoon.
+Thus, before the sending off of the Nine Emperor Gods later that evening, the priest also conducts a 犒军 ritual alongside the sending back of the Jade Emperor.

-After nine dynamic days, the celebration will draw to a close with the sending off of the Nine Emperor Gods.
-The ritual will start with the Nine Emperor Gods possessing the spirit mediums before leaving for the sandy plains in Tuas.
-Of course, preparations for this night would begin days before.
-After the Nine Emperor Gods have arrived, they will, along with the nine palanquins, the three vanguard palanquins过山轿s, and the 斗母娘娘’s Dipper Mother’s sedan, go for a short parading within close perimeters of the temple.
-All these will be accompanied by the thundering beat of the drum troupe 金鼓队 as well as the lion dance troupe.Lastly, before leaving for Tuas, the Nine Emperor Gods will always make time for an opera performance by the opera troupe.
+After nine dynamic days, the celebration draws to a close with the sending-off of the Nine Emperor Gods.
+Preparations for this big night had begun days before.
+The ritual begins with the Nine Emperor Gods arriving through the spirit mediums before leaving for the sandy plains in Tuas.
+They then proceed on a short procession along the perimeter of the temple with the nine palanquins, the three vanguard palanquins过山轿s, and the 斗母娘娘’s Dipper Mother’s sedan.
+All these will be accompanied by the thundering rolls of the drum troupe 金鼓队 as well as the lion dance troupe.Lastly, before leaving for Tuas, the Nine Emperor Gods will always make time for an opera performance by the opera troupe.

 (as pictured: For health or for wealth, thousands of devotees hoping to get blessed by the Nine Emperor Gods, line up orderly on the road, waiting patiently for their arrival.)(as pictured: The palanquins paying respect to the Jade Emperor and Nine Emperor Gods altar before leaving for Tuas.)Like on the night of the receiving, the sedan chairs, spirit mediums, and volunteers travel to the beach on lorries.
 After disembarking upon arriving there, they were greeted by lion and dragon dance troupes.
 Many devotees also lined the way hoping for blessings from the Nine Emperor Gods.
-Upon arrival at the beach, the Taoist Priest will conduct the ritual to send the Nine Emperor Gods back and the spirit mediums soon goes out of trance.
-The dragon boat that was sitting in the tentage area will also be burnt and sent back to the seas.
+Upon arrival at the beach, the Taoist Priest will conduct the ritual to send off the Nine Emperor Gods and they will soon leave their spirit mediums.
+The dragon ship will also be burnt as part of the rituals .